apache/dolphinscheduler-website/blog/en-us/DS_run_in_windows.md

       ~~~

-7. Run MasterServer, run the main method of 'org.apache.dolphinscheduler.server.master.MasterServer' and VM Options need to be set are:
+7. Start the MasterServer by execute the main method of 'org.apache.dolphinscheduler.server.master.MasterServer' and VM Options need to be set are:

    ~~~
    -Dlogging.config=classpath:logback-master.xml -Ddruid.mysql.usePingMethod=false
    ~~~

-8. Run WorkerServer, run the main method of 'org.apache.dolphinscheduler.server.worker.WorkerServer' and VM Options need to be set are:
+8. Start the WorkerServer by execute the main method of 'org.apache.dolphinscheduler.server.worker.WorkerServer' and VM Options need to be set are:

    ~~~
    -Dlogging.config=classpath:logback-worker.xml -Ddruid.mysql.usePingMethod=false
    ~~~

-9. Run ApiApplicationServer, run the main method of 'org.apache.dolphinscheduler.api.ApiApplicationServer' and VM Options need to be set are:
+9. Start the ApiApplicationServer by execute the main method of 'org.apache.dolphinscheduler.api.ApiApplicationServer' and VM Options need to be set are:

    ~~~
    -Dlogging.config=classpath:logback-api.xml -Dspring.profiles.active=api
    ~~~

-10. If you need to use the log function, run the main method of 'org.apache.dolphinscheduler.server.log.LoggerServer'.
+10. If you need to use the log function, execute the main method of 'org.apache.dolphinscheduler.server.log.LoggerServer'.

 11. Backend swagger url: http://localhost:12345/dolphinscheduler/doc.html?language=en_us&lang=en.